 17David longed and said, “Oh that one would give me water to drink from the well of Bethlehem that is by the city gate!”

-18The three broke through the army of the Philistines and drew water out of the well of Bethlehem that was by the gate, and took it and brought it to David: but David would not drink of it, but poured it out to Yahweh
+18The three broke through the army of the Philistines and drew water out of the well of Bethlehem that was by the gate, and took it and brought it to David.
+But David would not drink of it, but poured it out to Yahweh

-20Abishai, the brother of Joab, he was chief of the three, for he lifted up his spear against 300 and killed them, and had a name among the three.
+20Abishai, the brother of Joab, was chief of the three, for he lifted up his spear against 300 and killed them, and had a name among the three.

 24Benaiah the son of Jehoiada did these things and had a name among the three mighty men.